 What is a client onboarding process?

-Your onboarding process includes everything that happens or needs to happen after your lead generation process is over and before you start working with your new client.
+Client onboarding is the practice of welcoming a new client into your business.
+It includes everything that needs to happen once your lead-generation process is over, before you start working with your new client.

-Depending on what you do, your onboarding process may include:
+Depending on the type of service you offer, your onboarding process may include: